vekatze/neut/book/src/modules-and-sources.md

 <div class="info-block">

 As in F#, statements in Neut are order-sensitive.
-If you define `main` before `my-add`, the code won't compile.
+Therefore, if you define `main` before `my-add`, the code won't compile.
 For forward references, you have to explicitly declare names beforehand using a statement called `nominal`, which we'll see in the next section.

 </div>